Keio University

 Encounter with Social Education

 Actually, I am embarrassed to say that I myself lived until my third year of university without knowing the term "social education."
-Since it was the 1970s, it was a time when the term social education was still relatively common.
+Since it was the 1970s, it was a time when the term was still relatively common.
 I learned this word when I took the teacher training course as a third-year student in the Faculty of Economics.
 Now I train middle and high school teachers at the Teacher Training Center, but the teacher training course used to be within the Faculty of Letters, and there were only two faculty members in charge.

 The teacher training course had a compulsory subject called "Principles of Education," and during my student days, this class was held every Saturday during the third period.
 I wasn't very keen on taking classes until Saturday afternoon, but I thought since I was coming all the way to Mita, I would also take an elective subject in the same teacher training course that was assigned to the fourth period at the time.
 That was the "Social Education" class.

 I still remember it; it was in the South Building before it was rebuilt, and Akira Matsumoto continued to be in charge from the third period.
-In a very relaxed atmosphere typical of a Saturday afternoon, I was taking this class without even knowing what social education was, but Mr. Matsumoto spoke about various cases, focusing on the history of social education in modern Japan.
+In a very relaxed atmosphere typical of a Saturday afternoon, I took this class without even knowing what social education was, but Mr. Matsumoto spoke about various cases, focusing on the history of social education in modern Japan.
 A report assignment was given in the class, and researching what was done during the Taisho period in that report was the catalyst for me to specialize in the history of education.

-The "Shūshin Yōryō" and Regional Lecture Tours
+"Shūshin Yōryō" and Regional Circuit Lectures

 Yukichi Fukuzawa's View of "Social Education"

-Yamana, who served as the principal of the Hokkaido Ordinary Normal School, contributed essays on "social education" to the Hokkaido Education Association Magazine and the Kojun Magazine.
+Yamana, who served as the principal of the Hokkaido Ordinary Normal School, contributed papers on "social education" to the "Hokkaido Education Association Magazine" and the "Kojun Magazine."

-Fukuzawa read Yamana's essay published in the Kojun Magazine and apparently suggested that he publish it in the Jiji Shinpo.
-However, Yamana seemed to have the idea of publishing it as a separate volume and declined, but the important thing is that Fukuzawa gave a certain level of praise to Yamana's "Social Education Theory."
+Fukuzawa read Yamana's paper published in the "Kojun Magazine" and apparently suggested that it be published in the "Jiji Shinpo."
+However, Yamana seemed to have the idea of publishing it as a standalone book and declined.
+What is important is that Fukuzawa gave a certain level of praise to Yamana's "Social Education Theory."

-Some people argue that "human social education" has a different meaning from "social education," but there is no doubt that "human society" here is the same as what Fukuzawa called "jinkan kosai (society)."
-In Gakumon no susume (An Encouragement of Learning) and An Outline of a Theory of Civilization (1875), the term "jinkan kosai" is used more frequently as a translation for Society.
-The word "shakai" (society) first appears in Fukuzawa's writings in the 17th volume (1876), the final volume of Gakumon no susume.
-The time of the 1877 speech is considered a transitional period from "jinkan kosai" to "shakai."
+Some people argue that "human social education" has a different meaning from "social education," but there is no doubt that "human society" (jinkan shakai) here is the same as what Fukuzawa called "jinkan kosai (society)."
+In "Gakumon no susume (An Encouragement of Learning)" and "An Outline of a Theory of Civilization" (1875), the term "jinkan kosai" is used more frequently as a translation for "Society."
+The word "shakai" (society) first appears in Fukuzawa's writings in the 17th volume (1876), the final volume of "Gakumon no susume (An Encouragement of Learning)."
+The time of the 1877 speech is considered a transition period from "jinkan kosai" to "shakai."

 A Pioneer of Public Lectures